A generalized family of transcendental functions with one dimensional Julia sets: The construction of the function

-\section{Geometry of Chebyshev polynomial}
+\subsection{Geometry of Chebyshev polynomial $T_2(z)=2z^2-1$}

-We consider the geometric structure of $T_2(z)=2z^2-1$, since the terms $\{F_k\}$ of our infinite product can be written in terms of $\frac{T_2(z_{l_{*}})}{z^{l_{**}}}$, where $l_{*}$ and $l_{**}$ are two positive integers.
+In this subsection, the geometric structure of $T_2(z)=2z^2-1$ is studied.
+This part follows the main idea of Section 10 in Bishop's work \cite{Bishop2018}.
+The main idea is the function $F_k$ for $z\in A_k$ can be written in the form of $C'\cdot T_2(z^{l_{*}})\cdot z^{l_{**}}$, where $C'$ is a constant, $l_{*}$ and $l_{**}$ are two integers, which are dependent on $F_k$ (see \eqref{valueest-3} and \eqref{equ2021-8-26-1}).
 This is useful in the understanding of the geometric structure of the Fatou and Julia sets.

 Denote by $z_2=-1/\sqrt{2}$ the left root of $T_2$, $w_2=0$ the critical point of $T_2$, $\Om_2$ the component of $\{z:\ |T_2(z)|<1\}$ containing $z_2$.
-Set \beqq r_2:=\mbox{dist}(z_2,-1)=1-2^{-1/2},\ \tilde{r}_2:=\mbox{dist}(z_2,w_2)=\frac{1}{\sqrt{2}}, \eeqq \beqq D_2:=D(z_2,r_2)=D\bigg(-\frac{1}{\sqrt{2}},1-\frac{1}{\sqrt{2}}\bigg),\ \tilde{D}_2:=D(z_2,\tilde{r}_2)=D\bigg(-\frac{1}{\sqrt{2}},\frac{1}{\sqrt{2}}\bigg), \eeqq where $D(z_2,r_2)$ is a ball with center $z_2$ and radius $r_2$, $\tilde{D}_2$ is defined similarly.
+Set \beqq r_2:=\mbox{dist}(z_2,-1)=1-\frac{1}{\sqrt{2}},\ \widetilde{r}_2:=\mbox{dist}(z_2,w_2)=\frac{1}{\sqrt{2}}, \eeqq \beqq D_2:=D(z_2,r_2)=D\bigg(-\frac{1}{\sqrt{2}},1-\frac{1}{\sqrt{2}}\bigg),\ \widetilde{D}_2:=D(z_2,\widetilde{r}_2)=D\bigg(-\frac{1}{\sqrt{2}},\frac{1}{\sqrt{2}}\bigg), \eeqq where $D(z_2,r_2)$ is a ball with center $z_2$ and radius $r_2$, $\widetilde{D}_2$ is defined similarly.